-- Our school has an accessibility plan - All areas of the school are accessible by wheelchair.
+- Our school has an accessibility plan. - All areas of the school are accessible by wheelchair.
 Ramps are provided near stepped areas and two disabled parking bays are available in the staff car park.
 Accessible toilet facilities are available near the main hall where changing facilities are installed.
-There is also a shower room - If you have specific access queries or concerns please speak with us.
+If you have specific access queries or concerns please speak with us.